 Address: Clive Steps, King Charles St, London SW1A 2AQ, United Kingdom

-The Churchill War Rooms is a unique museum in London that offers visitors the chance to step back in time and experience what it was like during World War II.
+The Churchill War Rooms is a unique museum in London that offers visitors the chance to step back in time and experience what it was like at the highest levels of the British government during World War II.

 The War Rooms were in operation throughout the war and remained abandoned until they were restored in the late 20th Century.
-Today, the Churchill War Rooms offer visitors an immersive experience that brings history to life.
+Today, the Churchill War Rooms offer visitors a unique and immersive experience that brings history to life.